biocore/American-Gut/md/beyond_bacteria_000011924.md

 status based on the microbiome, and the American Gut is not a medical diagnostic.
-The microbiome could also follow the old adage that too much of a good thing is a bad thing, and not enough studies have been done to determine whether certain abundance thresholds of “good” bacteria become harmful.
+The microbiome could also follow the old adage that too much of a good thing is a bad thing, and not enough studies have been done to determine whether certain abundance thresholds of "good" bacteria become harmful.
 Only time and well-designed, peer-reviewed research will tell us how useful microbiome composition can be as a proxy for predicting human health status.